Posted on Monday, October 15th, 2018 at 1:12 am

 - Loss of services

-To recover compensation for a wrongful death, you must file your claim within two years of the injury or death.
+To recover compensation for wrongful death, you must file your claim within two years of the injury or death.
 However, there are exceptions to this rule.
 If the wrongful death is related to medical malpractice, the claim must be filed on within one year of discovering the malpractice or three years of the date of the malpractice, whichever date is the earliest.

 For claims that involve a government agency, you must file an administrative claim within six months to preserve your right to pursue a wrongful death claim.
 Because there could be other exceptions that apply to your case, it is best to consult with a Sacramento wrongful death attorney as soon as possible.